We have said it before, and we will say it again: There is more to a brand than just a logo or company motto.

 Your brand is both tangible and intangible.
 It’s a way for customers and clients to connect and engage with your business and differentiate you from competitors.
 Your identity and how customers perceive your brand are among the driving forces behind their decision to work with you.

-In fact, 89 percent of consumers only consider purchasing from brands that show they understand and care about their customers.
+In fact, 89% of consumers only consider purchasing from brands that show they understand and care about their customers.
 Essentially, today’s consumers only want to purchase products or services from businesses they like and trust.

 So, how do you turn your brand into a high-performing asset with loyal customers?